Women's Australian Football Association

 The Women's Australian Football League (also known as USAFLW) is a women's Australian rules football competition in the United States of America.

-The league is the organising body for women's Australian rules football in the US It operates under the United States Australian Football League USAFL, the sport's governing body in the country.
+The league is the organising body for women's Australian rules football in the United States.
+It operates under the United States Australian Football League USAFL, the sport's governing body in the country.

 History

 Leigh Swansborough of California began the Women's Australian Football League, organising teams to play in the inaugural women's match in the US.
 The Orange County Bombshells and an all-comers team played in Kansas City in October 2003.
 The Bombshells ran out winners by 44 points.

 US Nationals

 The USAFL National Championships incorporated a Women's Division for the first time in 2005.

 The Atlanta Lady Kookaburras won the championship in 2005, 2006 and 2007.
 The Canada-based Calgary Kookaburras won the 2008 championship.

 National team

 The national team, formed to compete against Canada, is known as USA Freedom.